TOEFL ® Registrations 2025

-Union Public Service Commission mentioned the details about the salary of IAS, perks and all allowances in the official CSE notification.
-The IAS salary 2025 is mentioned in the notification at upsc.gov.in.
+Union Public Service Commission mentioned the details about the IAS salary 2025, the perks and allowances in the official CSE notification.
+The IAS 2025 salary has been mentioned in the notification at upsc.gov.in.
 Candidates qualifying the UPSC civil services exam will be recruited as IAS officers.
 Based on the seniority, the IAS officer salary can reach up to Rs 2,50,000 (approx.) if the candidate reaches the highest post i.e. Cabinet Secretary.

 As per the 7th pay commission, the salary of IAS 2025 has been revised and based on the new compensation, the in-hand salary of an IAS officer is Rs 56,100 plus various allowances and perks.
-The IAS salary is made of various components like basic pay, HRA, TA, DA, medical allowance and more.
-The salary of an IAS officer is not that lucrative but the prestige and respect that this post holds cannot comparable to any other job.
-Candidates wanting to get recruited as IAS, IPS, IFS, etc. through the examination can fill the IAS 2025 application form on the UPSC official website.
-To know more about the salary of IAS officer read the article below.
+The IAS salary consists of various components like basic pay, HRA, TA, DA, medical allowance and more.
+The salary of an IAS officer is not that lucrative but the prestige and respect that this post is incomparable.
+Candidates wanting to clear as IAS, IPS, IFS, etc. through the exam can fill the IAS 2025 application form from the official website.
+To know more about the salary of IAS officer read the article below -

 Aspirants can check the UPSC IAS exam highlights from the below table.